Privacy

 “Processing is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller.”

 An additional condition is required for any processing of special personal data.
 Special personal data is information about your racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, sex life or sexual orientation.
-It also includes genetic and biometric data.
-The condition that ONS uses to process such data is:
+The condition that the ONS uses to process such data is:

 “Processing is necessary for archiving in the public interest, scientific or historical research purposes or statistical purposes based on UK law.”